tpyork/hgen-612/course-info/hgen-612_syllabus.md

 **Lana Sargent**, PhD, RN, FNP-C, GNP-BC
 Assistant Professor, Adult Health and Nursing Systems
 **Dana Lapato**, PhD
-Instructor, Human and Molecular Genetics
+Assistant Professor, Human and Molecular Genetics

-**INVITED LECTURERS:**
-**Aaron Wolen**, PhD
-Senior Software Engineer, TileDB
-**Steve Norum**, BA Math and Computer Science (and Physics)
-Senior Software Development Engineer, Amazon Web Services

-**TEACHING ASSISTANT:**
-**Christiane Morecock**
-Genomic Data Science Graduate Student

 - - -

+## Hybrid Synochronous Instruction
+HGEN 612 will primarily meet in-person.
+Please check the course schedule for meeting location (physical/remote).
+When remote lectures are indicated there should be no expectation that content will be recorded.
+The course modality is "hybrid synchronous" and there is an attendence requirement (see below).

+### In-person
+There are limited outlets in the VIPBG Conference Room so be sure to bring a fully charged laptop to each class.
+I am working on moving the course to the 3^rd^ floor of the same building which will accommodate everyones' power needs (water damage has been reported in this room so we are kicked out for now).

-## Remote Learning
+### Remote
-HGEN 612 will meet remotely for the entire semester by Zoom.
-My preference is that all students attend lectures synchronously with their cameras on.
-Ok, so I know this isn't going to happen but how about synchronously with you camera on for the frist 10 minutes?
-Lectures will be posted for asynchronous viewing between 24-48 hours after each session so plan accordingly but there will be times this does not work as expected.
-Please note that regardless of viewing behavior your participation and attendance grade will not be assessed in the regular fashion.
+My preference is that students attend remote lectures with their cameras on.
+Ok, so I know this isn't going to happen but how about with your camera on for the frist 10 minutes?

+## A Note on Participation
+Please note that regardless of lecture location your participation and attendance grade will not be assessed in the regular fashion.
 I am more interested that you are engaged with the class (e.g., during class and/or on Slack) and your assignments reflect attempts to innovate past what you were taught (i.e., coding creativity requires some degree of self-study).
-We will discuss this more in class but the bottom line is, because we are still in an atypical situation, no one should expect business as usual.
-For instance, lectures will likely not extend the entire time to avoid Zoom fatigue and we will strive to use our time in a way that we find is most beneficial for learning.
-All I ask is that you reach out to me to discuss your circumstances if your remote learning experience is faltering.
+Lectures will likely not extend the entire time to avoid Zoom fatigue and we will strive to use our time in a way that we find is most beneficial for learning.
+All I ask is that you reach out to me to discuss your circumstances if your in-person or remote learning experience is faltering.

 ## Course Description